 Dr. Rafnsson is a Fellow of the Royal Society of Public Health UK, a member of the International Epidemiological Association, an Associate member of the UK Faculty of Public Health, a member of the International Society for Vascular Behavioural and Cognitive Disorders, a member of the Icelandic Epidemiology Association, and an honorary member of the Edinburgh Ethnicity and Health Research group.

-At London Metropolitan University, Dr Rafnsson serves as a lecturer in public health and social care, and as Course Leader for the Health and Social Policy BSc (Hons).
+At London Metropolitan University, Dr Rafnsson serves as a Senior Lecturer in Public Health and Social Care.

-Dr Rafnsson currently lectures, runs small-group seminars and supervises student projects (at both undergraduate and postgraduate levels) in diverse areas within public health, including on social epidemiology, the social determinants of health, health and social policy, mental health, effective communication, ageing and well-being, as well as in relation to systematic review methodology.
+Dr Rafnsson currently lectures, runs small-group seminars and supervises student projects (at both undergraduate and postgraduate levels) in diverse areas within public health, including on epidemiology, social determinants of health, health and social policy, mental health, effective communication, ageing and well-being, as well as in relation to systematic literature review and quantitative research methodology.

 Representative publications (full list available on Pubmed):

 - Sukumar N, Rafnsson SB, Bawazeer N, Kandala NB, Bhopal R, Yajnik CS, Saravanan P, Prevalence of vitamin B12 insufficiency in pregnancy and its effect on offspring birthweight: a systematic review and meta-analysis.
 American Journal of Clinical Nutrition.
 2016 May;103(5):1232-51.

 - Rafnsson SB, Shankar A, Steptoe A, Informal caregiving transitions, subjective wellbeing and depressed mood: Findings from the English Longitudinal Study of Ageing.
 Aging and Mental Health 2015 Sept 24.
 1-9.